Dhaka Stock Exchange: Management

-The management and operation of Dhaka Stock Exchange is entrusted on a 25 members board of directors.
-Among them 12 are elected from DSE members, another 12 are selected from different trade bodies and relevant organisations.
+The management and operation of Dhaka Stock Exchange is entrusted to a 25 members board of directors.
+Among them, 12 are elected from DSE members, another 12 are selected from different trade bodies and relevant organisations.
 The CEO is the 25th ex officio member of the board.
-The government has appointed Professor Shibli Rubayat Ul Islam, who teaches banking and insurance at Dhaka University, as the chairman of Bangladesh Securities and Exchange Commission, reports bdnews24.com.
+The government has appointed Shibli Rubayat Ul Islam, who teaches banking and insurance at Dhaka University, as the chairman of Bangladesh Securities and Exchange Commission, reports bdnews24.com.

 The following organisations are currently holding positions in DSE Board: